 - Risk and compliance tools should be just another item in your Business Process toolkit.
 You may want to consider business process management systems to stay organized.

-GRC Software Criteria
+GRC Tools Criteria

 What are we looking for when we select tools for review?
 Here’s a summary of my evaluation criteria: